Ice Stories

 First Look

 MCMURDO STATION, ANTARCTICA-- We’ve completed our second successful science flight to Terra Nova Bay Friday night into Saturday morning.
-This was a 16.5 hour flight that covered a distance of a bit over 1300 km… {Read More »}
+This was a 16.5 hour flight… {Read More »}